You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 In philosophy, a subject is a being that exercises agency, undergoes conscious experiences, and is situated in relation to other things that exist outside itself; thus, a subject is any individual, person, or observer.
 An object is any of the things observed or experienced by a subject, which may even include other beings (thus, from their own points of view: other subjects).

 A simple common differentiation for subject and object is: an observer versus a thing that is observed.
 In certain cases involving personhood, subjects and objects can be considered interchangeable where each label is applied only from one or the other point of view.
-Subjects and objects are related to the philosophical distinction between subjectivity and objectivity: the existence of knowledge, ideas, or information either dependent upon a subject (subjectivity) or independent from any subject (objectivity).
+Subjects and objects are related to the philosophical distinction between subjectivity and objectivity: the existence of knowledge, ideas, or information either dependent upon a subject (subjectivity) or independent of any subject (objectivity).

 From Subject and object (philosophy) on Wikipedia